-Applicants for the MSD Certification Program must hold a current Exceptional Education: Learning and Behavior Disabilities (LBD) teaching certificate with three years teaching in the field OR a Masters in LBD or related field and a current teaching certificate.
+Applicants for the MSD Certification Program must hold a current teaching certificate with three years teaching experience.
 Applicants who wish to count the certification hours toward a master's degree or other graduate program must meet the eligibility requirements of that program.